Samuel Breck (politician): Life

-Samuel Breck (brother of Daniel Breck) was born in Boston in the Province of Massachusetts Bay.
+Samuel Breck (brother of Daniel Breck) was born in Boston, Province of Massachusetts Bay.
 His parents were Samuel Breck and Hannah Andrews.
-His father was a wealthy merchant in Boston and the family mansion adjacent to Boston Common was often visited by foreign travelers.
+His father was a wealthy merchant in Boston, and the family mansion adjacent to Boston Common was often visited by foreign travelers.

 He began his education at Boston Latin School.
-In 1783 Breck attended the Royal Military School of Loreze, France.
+In 1783, Breck attended the Royal Military School of Loreze, France.
 He completed his studies in France in 1787.
-Although he was somewhat drawn to Catholicism in France he remained an Episcopalian his whole life.
+Although he was somewhat drawn to Catholicism in France, he remained an Episcopalian his whole life.

-In 1790 his father gave him $10,000 to set up as a merchant on Boston's longwharf.
-He moved to Pennsylvania and settled in Philadelphia in 1792, where he engaged in business as a merchant.
+In 1790 his father gave him $10,000 to set up as a merchant on Boston's Long Wharf.
+He moved to Pennsylvania, and settled in Philadelphia in 1792, where he engaged in business as a merchant.
 He served as a corporal during the Whiskey Rebellion.
 On December 24, 1795, he married Jean Ross, the daughter of a leading Philadelphia merchant.
-Besides his role in business he was also an essayist and orator.
+Besides his role in business, he was also an essayist and orator.
 He founded a group called the Sons of New England.

 Breck was a member of the Pennsylvania State Senate from 1817 to 1821.
 In February 1821, he was the lead sponsor of a law that would have immediately emancipated all enslaved persons living in Pennsylvania.
 When this failed, he sponsored another bill which would have amended the state's existing gradual abolition law.
 This bill failed as well.
-He returned to the state assembly as the senator for Pennsylvania's 2nd district from 1832 to 1834.
+He returned to the state assembly as the senator for Pennsylvania's District 2 from 1832 to 1834.
 He was elected as a member to the American Philosophical Society in 1838.